 Truncating recipient's TIN on payee statements.

-Pursuant to Treasury Regulation section 301.6109-4, all filers of this form may truncate a payee’s identification number (social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN)) on payee statements.
+Pursuant to Treasury Regulations section 301.6109-4, all filers of this form may truncate a payee’s TIN (social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN)) on payee statements.
 Truncation is not allowed on any documents the filer files with the IRS.
-A filer’s identification number may not be truncated on any form.
-See part J in the 2017 General Instructions for Certain Information Returns.
+A filer’s TIN may not be truncated on any form.
+See part J in the 2018 General Instructions for Certain Information Returns.

 However, if you received both IRS notices in the same year, or if you received them in different years but they both related to information returns filed for the same year, do not check the box at this time.
 For purposes of the two-notices-in-3-years rule, you are considered to have received one notice and you are not required to send a second "B" notice to the taxpayer on receipt of the second notice.
 See part N in the 2019 General Instructions for Certain Information Returns for more information.